CloudTestDrive/EventLabs/Mobile/IntelligentBots/readme.md

 #### Step 1.
 Create a simple Banking ChatBot ####

-Log in to your ChatBot Tenant instance, locate the bot called **CloudTestDriveBot** bot, press the hamburger icon and then click the **Clone** button.
+Log in to your ChatBot Tenant instance, locate the bot called **CloudTestDriveBot** bot using the "Filter", press the hamburger icon and then click the **Clone** button.
 This will give you an identical version of the empty CloudTestDriveBot

 ![](images/1_Clone.png)